ajb283/ajb283/README.md

 # A little bit about me!

 Hello!
 I'm Avery Bong, a recent graduate from UC Berkeley in 2023.
 As a Data Science major concentrating in Business/Industrial Analytics, I've pursued hands-on projects to enhance my skills in data analysis and problem-solving.
-You can explore some of my projects [here](https://github.com/ajb283/Projects/blob/main/README.md) to get a sense of my work!
+You can explore some of my projects [here](https://github.com/ajb283/Projects/blob/main/README.md) to get a sense of my expertise!

 ## Skills:
 **Programming Languages**: